rafman522/mean-docker/readme.md

 ## Available VS Code Tasks
 Tasks are executed thrugh the VS Code command palette (Mac: [⌘] + [P], Windows: [CTRL] + [P]).
 Once you have opened the command palette, type task followed by whitespace and then any of the commands listed below:

+After every task is ran, the scripts will output "Finished!!!".

 ### composeForDebug
 As shown in the previous section the `composeForDebug` command will not only build the image from the Dockerfile.debug file, but will also start the containers so they can be debugged.